Permafrost/Tundra/README.md

         "Jane": { "id": "2", "name": "Jane", "phone": "2345 6789" }
       }

-  Alternatively, a pivot on the key `phone` would instead return the following `IData` document:
+  A pivot on the key `phone` would return the following `IData` document:

       $document = {
         "1234 5678": { "id": "1", "name": "Bob",  "phone": "1234 5678" },
         "2345 6789": { "id": "2", "name": "Jane", "phone": "2345 6789" }
       }

-  Lastly, a pivot on both the keys `id` and `name` would construct a compound key using the values associated with each key from each item, delimited by default with the character `:`, as follows:
+  A pivot on both the keys `id` and `name` would return the following `IData` document (note that the pivot keys are nested):

       $document = {
-        "1:Bob":  { "id": "1", "name": "Bob",  "phone": "1234 5678" },
+        "1": {
+          "Bob":  { "id":"1", "name":"Bob",  "phone":"1234 5678" }
+        },
+        "2": {
-        "2:Jane": { "id": "2", "name": "Jane", "phone": "2345 6789" }
+          "Jane": { "id":"2", "name":"Jane", "phone":"2345 6789" }
         }
+      }

+  Alternatively, a pivot on both the keys `id` and `name` with a delimiter of `-` would construct a compound key using the values associated with each key from each item joined with the given delimiter, as follows:

+      $document = {
+        "1-Bob":  { "id":"1", "name":"Bob",  "phone":"1234 5678" },
+        "2-Jane": { "id":"2", "name":"Jane", "phone":"2345 6789" }
+      }

-  Although the difference between the `IData[]` document list and IData document representations appear subtle, a pivot of a `IData[]` document list on a primary key returns an `IData` document that can be efficiently accessed by key, rather than having to iterate over the
+  Although the difference between the `IData[]` document list and `IData` document representations appear subtle, a pivot of a `IData[]` document list on a primary key returns an `IData` document that can be efficiently accessed by key, rather than having to iterate over the